edgeworx/docs/content/en/docs/ai/local-setup/setup-windows.md

 ## Install Docker for Windows

-If you don't already have Docker on your Mac, install it now by following the official instructions [https://docs.docker.com/desktop/windows/install/](https://docs.docker.com/desktop/windows/install/) .
+If you don't already have Docker on your machine, install it now by following the official instructions [https://docs.docker.com/desktop/windows/install/](https://docs.docker.com/desktop/windows/install/) .